codingis4noobs2/orderly-x-ai-trading-agent/README.md

 ### Step 4: Configure Google Cloud Project
 1. Obtain your **Google Cloud Project ID**.
 2. Create a **service account** in your GCP project with the role: **Basic -> Owner**.
+3. Make sure you have enabled BigQuery API.
-3. Download the service account JSON file and place it in the project directory.
+4. Download the service account JSON file and place it in the project directory.
-4. Update the `.env` file with the following fields:
+5. Update the `.env` file with the following fields:

 ```env
 GCP_PROJECT_ID=your_gcp_project_id